 This all came to a head for us at the end of January, when I started getting Low Balance Notifications for Kimmie’s lunch account.

-I’m not the first person to observe that it’s harder to teach kids about budgeting in the 21st century.
 Instead of seeing their parents writing checks to pay bills, they see us paying bills online with a few clicks.
 Instead of balancing checkbooks, we swipe credit cards.
 Kids don’t even have passbook savings accounts anymore, where they can see a new entry printed in their book as soon as they deposit birthday money.